rozek/banglejs-2-rounded-clock-hands/README.md

-# banglejs-2-rounded-clock-hands
+# banglejs-2-rounded-clock-hands #

- draws still simple, but rounded, hands for an analog clock on the Bangle.js 2
+draws still simple, yet rounded, hands for an analog clock on a Bangle.js 2